-Below we have examples of lateral meniscus tear rehabilitation programs for patients who have had a complete or partial meniscus removed, patients who have had a cartilage meniscus repair and those who have not had surgery but are attempting conservative treatment.
-We recommend seeking professional advice before attempting any self rehab.
+An example of a lateral meniscus tear rehabilitation programs for patients who have had a complete or partial meniscus removed, patients who have had a cartilage meniscus repair and those who have not had surgery but are attempting conservative treatment

 (athletes who have had part or all of the cartilage meniscus taken out)